HME102 - Medicine 1B

 Ethics, Law, Professionalism and Communication (ELPC)

-The Ethics, Law and Professional Development theme provides opportunities for students to reflect on their development as medical professionals and learn about the ethical and legal foundations of medical practice, and to communicate effectively with the public, patients and professionals.
-Topics include ethical theory; consent and confidentiality; interprofessionalism; healthcare regulation; and communication skills.
+The Ethics, Law and Professional Communication theme provides opportunities for students to reflect on their development as medical professionals, to learn about the ethical and legal foundations of medical practice, and to communicate effectively with the public, patients and professionals.
+Topics may include professional standards and regulations; self-care; autonomy and decision-making; reflection and self-evaluation.

 Public Health Medicine (PHM)